Liam-M-Dev/T1A3-terminal-app/README.md

 ### Implementation Plan

-The implementation plan for this project is as follows (work in progress)
+The implementation plan for this project is as follows

 I have created a Kaban work board to track my progress with the use of Trello boards. [link to website](https://trello.com/b/jaVpKf8J/haiku-terminal-app)